renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 ```bash
 gcloud secrets create $ADMIN_CLIENT_SECRET --data-file=kafka_auth_config.txt
 ```

+Note: If you are using Google Managed Service for Apache Kafka, you will need to grant your scaler service account the role `roles/managedkafka.client`.

 ##### b) Scaler Configuration Secret (`SCALER_CONFIG_SECRET`)
 The Kafka autoscaler uses the configuration provided in this secret to